funnymadep/csl_auto_print/README.md

 # ...

 ```
-    This is a piece of automated code written for my girlfriend Sally Chen because she is really lazy
+    This is a piece of automated code.
 ```